-If 2016 was the year of superfoods like kale and seaweed, 2017 is all about herbs that boast too many benefits to count.
+If 2016 was the year of superfoods like kale and seaweed, 2017 was all about herbs that boast too many benefits to count.
 Take ginseng, for example.
 Most commonly found in Eastern Asia—the home of the sheet mask and BB cream—it's got all the makings of a power plant with trendsetting potential.
-There are the mood-improving properties, the metabolism-boosting abilities, and, of course, some all-important supermodel advocacy.
+There are mood-improving properties, metabolism-boosting abilities, and, of course, some all-important supermodel advocacy.
 But that's just the tip of the iceberg for ginseng.
-Keep scrolling to discover four reasons this herb has us completely hooked.

 It Reduces Stress

 Ginseng isn't just an herb; it's known as an adaptogenic herb, which means it's a type of healing plant considered to help your body adapt to stress.
 Now, stress can mean anything—from a poor diet to the effects of pollutant particles—but it also covers those trying moments that are part of everyday life.

 Because ginseng nourishes the adrenal glands—the glands that produce the hormones you need—it's able to reduce your levels of the stress hormone cortisol.
 On the other end of the scale, your daily coffee raises those levels, so it might be a good time to swap your Starbucks trips for a ginseng supplement to calm jittery nerves.

 It Boosts Energy

 Ginseng does bear some similarities to that caffeine fix.
 While it doesn't raise cortisol levels like a cup of coffee can, it still gives you an energy boost.
 However, this one requires some patience.
 There's no instant java jolt here, but rather a more balanced feeling of energy if you take it regularly.